alfanazizi/alfanazizi/README.md

 # 🚩 Alfan Azizi

-**'Digital Wizards (Creator)'**
+**'Digital Wizards (Digital Creator)'**

 👋 Hi, I’m an indie photographer and content creator building my own version of digital assets on world-one-internet at a time.
 All coding project are built from the ground up, from planning and designing all the way to my own perspective solving problems.
-All digital content is built the same way, from ideation and planning, all the way to finalizing the content with artistic creation. "[alfanazizi][youtube]"
+All digital content is built the same way, from ideation and planning, all the way to finalizing the content with artistic creation. "[UCIJJAFCkUNVMNqLD1KMVIxg][youtube]"

 ---